|

 The courage to change the things I can

+And the wisdom to know the difference.
 And I often quote Kahlil Gibran's poem about giving space in relationship – which ends with these wonderful words:

 And stand together, yet not too near together: